Skip to main content

 • Retelling their story in future marketing materials

-3. Center the voices of your constituents
+3. Amplify the voices of the people you serve

 For Jaylen, our career readiness program was a “game changer.”
 He joined the program three years out of high school because “finding work was an incredible challenge.”
 A month after graduating from our six-week program, Jaylen not only found a job he enjoyed—he said, “My whole outlook on life changed.
 I realized that I wasn’t stuck and that I really do have a future.
 That’s all thanks to the program.”